 Influencers vs Brands

 In general, a high follower count makes an individual appear more popular, and with this comes a perception of being more attractive, trustworthy, and desirable, amongst other socially desirable traits (Jin & Phua 2014, Utz 2010, Graham 2014).
 This can create a positive feedback loop allowing some users to grow vast followerships.
-These users stand out as having popularity of real significance, and the ability to Influence the opinions and behaviour of their audience.
-And hence, the Instagram Influencer is born – people who can affect the behaviour of their followership through their personal image.
+These users stand out as having popularity of real significance, and the ability to influence the opinions and behaviour of their audience.
+And hence, the Instagram Influencer is born – person who can affect the behaviour of their followership through their personal image.
 They are tastemakers in one, or sometimes multiple niches.
 The personal stylists of millennials, and generation X.

 In principle, the functionality of Instagram allows brands to create accounts in exactly the same way as anybody.
 A brand can post pictures, comment, and like, exactly as we all can with our own accounts.
 However, the problem for brands, is that they are just that, a brand, in amongst a sea of people.
 Whilst a brand may be well known to many millions of people, they cannot self expose like ‘real people’, in order to make meaningful connections (Manago 2012) and so they cannot engender the same sense of trust.
 The message of a brand is the company line, and everyone knows that for companies the endgame, is to sell you something.
 No matter how much a brand might try to show you ‘backstage’ through their Instagram account, there is always psychological barrier leaving a disconnect between brand and customer.

 In the world of Instagram, Influencers hold the key to brand success.
 By associating with the right Influencers a brand can put their products in the hands of a trusted source, and in direct view of their target audience.
 These days, the power of influencer marketing is well recognised, so it doesn’t come cheap.
-Instagrammer’s with over 100,000 followers can easily charge $900 for a single sponsored post, while influencers with over one million followers can charge tens of thousands of dollars.
+Instagrammers with over 100,000 followers can easily charge $1000 for a single sponsored post, while influencers with over one million followers can charge tens of thousands of dollars.
 The challenge for brands is to find the influencers that fit with their target audience (M Mizigaba et al. 2014), and deliver the best possible return on their investment.

 Marketing Through Influencers